encogneeto/bruin.beer/content/about.md

 Here we are.

 I live in New Bern "Bear Town", North Carolina.
-I'd been contemplating restarting home brewing; a hobby I'd abandoned on the doctors orders nearly a decade ago.
+I'd been contemplating restarting home brewing; a hobby I'd abandoned on the doctors orders nearly a decade ago but have recently been cleared to start again.

 Anyway - thats how I landed on **bruin.beer**.
 My concepts of a plan are to post regular, low stakes updates on what I'm up to for anyone that's interested.